orcaclubpro/trenddrop/server/Readme.md

 2. Attempt to connect to the database
 3. Check if tables exist, create them if not
 4. If tables are newly created, seed with initial data
-5. If connection fails, retry after a 10-minute interval
+5. If connection fails, retry after a defined interval

 ### Database Schema